tidyverse/tidyverse.org/content/blog/httr2-1-0-0/index.md

 </div>

 Another option would be to convert each response into a data frame or tibble.
-That's a little tricky here because of the lists that will need to become list-columns[^2], so we'll avoid that challenge here by focussing the first nine columns:
+That's a little tricky here because of the nested lists that will need to become list-columns[^4], so we'll avoid that challenge here by focussing on the first nine columns:

 <div class="highlight">